Skip to main content

 2. Sort by: Price - Ascending

 Result: Products with any of the specified tags appear first, sorted by price, then remaining products.
-Null operators - Check if attributes are set: When you select is null or is not null, the value field is automatically hidden since these operators check for presence/absence of data.
+Null operators - Check if attributes are set: When you select is null or is not null, the UI automatically hides the value field since these operators check for presence/absence of data.

 1. Priority Rule: compare_at_price is not null